Oromia Zone

 The Oromia Zone (Godina Oromiyaa; Amharic: ኦሮሚያ ዞን) is a zone in Amhara Region of Ethiopia.
 Oromia is named for the Oromo people, who settled along the edge of the Ethiopian Highlands that form this Zone.
 Oromia Zone is bordered on the southwest by North Shewa Zone, on the northwest by South Wollo and Argobba special woreda, and on the east by the Afar Region.
-The Zone consists of 7 Woredas which are Artuma Fursi, Bati, Bati Town, Dewa Cheffa, Dewa, Mega, Jilye Tumuga and Kemisie town.
+The Zone consists of 5 Woredas which are Artuma Fursi, Bati, Dewa Cheffa, Dewe Harewa, Jile Tumuga and Kemisie town.
 Kemise is the administrative center of the Zone.

 The Oromia Zone was created in the late summer of 1994, according to one account in response to pressure from the Oromo Liberation Front, which was actively agitating for autonomy for Wollo Oromo during late 1991 and early 1992.
 Four woredas were taken from Debub Wollo—Baati, Dewe, Esseya Gulla and Artuma—and two woredas from Semien Shewa—Fursi and Senbete—and appointing Kamisee to be the Zonal capital.
 The new zone was organized into five woredas by combining Artuma and Fursi into one and renaming Esseya Gola to Chaffa Gola.
 The numbers and areas of the constituent Districts have since changed.

 Demographics

+A 2012 estimate puts the population at 500,267.
+This gives a population density of 144.19 people per square kilometer (373.39 people per square mile), given its area of 289,164.29 square kilometers (115,121.88 square miles), lower than the Amhara Region average of 169.16 people per square kilometer (438.11 people per square mile).

 Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), this Zone has a total population of 457,278, a decrease of -1.23% from the 1994 census, of whom 227,328 are men and 229,950 women; with an area of 3,470.04 square kilometers, Oromia has a population density of 131.78.
 While 51,728 or 11.31% are urban inhabitants, a further 2,005 or 0.44% are pastoralists.
 A total of 101,442 households were counted in this Zone, which results in an average of 4.51 persons to a household, and 97,957 housing units.
-The two largest ethnic groups reported in Oromia were the Oromo (86.07%), and the Amhara (12.54%); all other ethnic groups made up 1.39% of the population.
-Oromo was spoken as a first language by 82.13%, and 16.99% spoke Somali; the remaining 0.88% spoke all other primary languages reported.
-97.07% were Muslim, and 2.4% of the population said they practiced Ethiopian Orthodox Christianity.